-Data structures, data communications, computer-centered information networks, and addressing and indexing schemes.
-682. (275.)
+Data structures, data communications, computer-centered information networks, and addressing 682.
+(275.)
 Seminar in Measurement and Control of Information Systems (3) Prerequisites: Business Administration 680 and 681.
 Information systems models, information utility, performance measurement, applications and systems evaluations, and computer-based adaptive control concepts and organization.
 683. (276.)
-Seminar in Advanced Information Topics (3) Prerequisite: Business Administration 681.
+Seminar in Advanced Information Topics (3) TANK WHEN SHOWING IN COMPANY Prerequisite: Business Administration 681.
 Self-reproducing automata, artificial intelligence, self-organizing information systems.
 688. (278.)
-Seminar in Management of Information Systems (3) Prerequisite: Business Administration 681.
-Advanced information systems.
-Emphasis on current managerial trends and developments and on individual student research.
-689. (279.)
+Seminar in Management of Information Systems (3) Advanced information systems.
+Emphasis on current managerial trends and developments and on 689.
+(279.)
 Seminar in Data Systems Design (3) Prerequisites: Business Administration 612 and 681.
 Research in the analysis and design of data processing systems.
 700. (221.)
 Insurance Principles and Practices (3) Nature and extent of personal, business, and social risk.
 Risk handling techniques; insurance principles and practices; basic contracts analysis; insurance underwriting and rating; insurance problems and trends; personal and business risk management.
-701. (225.)
-Seminar in Insurance (3) Prerequisite: Business Administration 700.
+108 / Business Administration Business Administration / 109 705.
+Seminar in Estate Planning (3) Prerequisite: Business Administration 615.

-Risk management in effective business operation.
-Programming of personal and business risk problems.
-Insurance institutions.
-Business Administration / 109 710.
-(222.)
+The scope and nature of estate planning.
+Identification and analysis of the environmental factors and those aspects of federal and state law affecting estate planning and taxation.
+Estate taxation and social policy.
+710. (222.)
 Seminar in World Business Environment (3) Prerequisite: Economics 603.

 The nature, dimensions and motives of International Business.
 Impact of environmental factors.
 The nature of the multinational corporation, the importance of national and multilateral controls and policies for International Business management.
 720. (281.)
 Seminar in Behavioral Sciences for Management (3) Prerequisite: Business Administration 611.

 Applications of findings from behavioral sciences to management problems and decisions.
 Study of organization cultures and subcultures.
 Impact of human behavior on the enterprise.
 721. (282.)
 Seminar in Group Processes and Leadership (3) Prerequisite: Business Administration 611.
 Perceptions and processes in work groups.
 Experience in interpersonal networks, influence and rewards, stereotypes; managing differences and conflicts.
 722. (283.)
 Seminar in Organizations and the Social Environment (3) Prerequisite: Business Administration 611.

-Societal forces underlying the American industrial system: modern corporations and their historical antecedants, the organization man, the role of technology and the political economy in industrial society.
-723. (286.)
+Societal forces underlying the American industrial system: modern corporations and their historical antecedants, the organization man, the role of technology and the political economy in industrial 723.
+(286.)
 Seminar in Comparative Management (3) Prerequisite: Business Administration 611.
 Concepts, theories, techniques, and practices of management in various countries.
 724. (288.)
-Seminar in the Entrepreneur (3)

-Prerequisite: Business Administration 611.
+Seminar in the Entrepreneur (3) Prerequisite: Business Administration 611.

 Examination of the entrepreneurial approach; concepts, theory and techniques of managerial innovation and implementation; analysis of entrepreneurial skills.
 726. (284.)
 Seminar in Policy Formulation (3) Prerequisites: Advancement to candidacy and consent of instructor.
-Building and maintaining enterprises in our society; determining objectives; developing policies and plans for achievement; measuring and controlling organizational activities; reappraising objectives and policies on the basis of new developments 728.
-(285.)
+Building and maintaining enterprises in our society; determining objectives; developing policies and plans for achievement; measuring and controlling organizational activities; reappraising objectives and policies on the basis of new developments.
+728. (285.)
 Seminar in Business Planning (3) Prerequisites: Business Administration 601, 605, 615, and nine units in Business Administration courses numbered 630 or above.
 Strategic decision making, long-range forecasting, and corporate planning with major emphasis on product-market relationships.
 729. (289.)
 Seminar in Organization and Management (3) Prerequisite: Business Administration 611.